Denmark: Gunman acted alone, likely not terror-related | Law-Order

 - Denmark

-"There is nothing in our investigation, or the documents we have reviewed, or the things we have found, or the witnesses' statements we have gotten, that can substantiate that this is an act of terrorism,'' he said.
+"There is nothing in our investigation, or the documents we have reviewed, or the things we have found, or the witnesses' statements we have gotten, that can substantiate that this is an act of terrorism,'' said Thomassen, who previously identified the suspect as an "ethnic Dane," a phrase typically used to mean someone is white.

-He confirmed that the suspect was known to mental health services but provided no further information.

 Danish broadcaster TV2 published a grainy photo of the alleged gunman, a man wearing knee-length shorts, a vest or sleeveless shirt, and holding what appeared to be a rifle in his right hand.
 "He seemed very violent and angry," eyewitness Mahdi Al-Wazni told TV2.
 "He spoke to me and said it (the rifle) isn't real as I was filming him.
 He seemed very proud of what he was doing."
-Thomassen said that besides the rifle the suspect had when detained, "we also know that he has had access to a gun and that he carried a knife.''
-Images from the scene showed people running out of the mall in panic.
-After the shooting, a big contingent of heavily armed police officers patrolled the area, with several fire department vehicles also parked outside the mall.

-"It is pure terror.
-This is awful," said Hans Christian Stoltz, a 53-year-old IT consultant, who was bringing his daughters to see Harry Styles perform at a concert scheduled for Sunday night near the mall.
-"You might wonder how a person can do this to another human being, but it's beyond … beyond anything possible."
-The concert was canceled due to the shooting.

-On Snapchat, Styles wrote: "My team and I pray for everyone involved in the Copenhagen shopping mall shooting.
-I am shocked.
-Love H." It was the worst gun attack in Denmark since February 2015, when a 22-year-old man was killed in a shootout with police after going on a shooting spree in the capital that left two people dead and five police officers wounded.
-That attack was believed to have been motivated by Islamic extremism.

-Danish Prime Minister Mette Frederiksen called Sunday's shooting a "cruel attack."
-"It is incomprehensible.
-Heartbreaking.
-Pointless," she said.
-"Our beautiful and usually so safe capital was changed in a split second."
-The Field's shopping center is on the outskirts of Copenhagen just across from a subway station for a line that connects the city center with the international airport.
-A major highway also runs adjacent to the mall.
+Images from the scene showed people running out of the mall, where people laid flowers on Monday.
+Cassandra Stoltz, an 18-year-old student who was on her way to a Harry Styles concert that was scheduled for Sunday night nearby, described a stampede as the shots rang out.
+At first, she and her sister and father thought it was because someone had spotted Styles — but she soon realized the panic, including a man who grabbed his child from a stroller in the chaos.

+"People were guiding us towards the exit sign, and we ran up the roof and we were stuck there for a while and then people were panicking all over the place and people were crying," Stoltz said.

-The shooting came a week after a mass shooting in neighboring Norway, where police said a Norwegian man of Iranian origin opened fire during an LGBTQ festival, killing two and wounding more than 20.
+Sunday's attack came about a week after a shooting in neighboring Norway, where police said a Norwegian man of Iranian origin opened fire during an LGBTQ festival, killing two and wounding more than 20.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)